 – Nicole Fichardo

-Nicole is currently a Junior Account Executive at Avian Media, one of India’s leading PR firms, where she received an internship and a final offer out of Class of 2017 of SCoRe.
+Nicole is currently a Senior Account Manager at Avian Media, one of India’s leading PR firms, where she received an internship and a final offer out of Class of 2017 of SCoRe.
 She holds a Bachelor’s degree in Political Science from St. Xavier’s College, Mumbai.
 Her interest in working in areas that give her a chance to interact with people drove her towards a career in PR.
 She’s interested in photography, exploring new places, is a movie addict and a music lover.